hansake/Domoticz_NodeMCU_MQTT/README.md

 The appropriate Arduino NodeMCU board package and libraries has also to be installed.
 Common for both examples above:

- Adruino IDE -> Tools -> Board -> Boards Manager to download "esp8266 by ESP 8266 Community"
+Sketch in Adruino IDE -> Tools -> Board -> Boards Manager to download "esp8266 by ESP 8266 Community"

- Adruino IDE -> Tools -> Board and select NodeMCU 1.0 (We have NodeMCU v2, but we select as 1.0.
+Sketch in Adruino IDE -> Tools -> Board and select NodeMCU 1.0 (We have NodeMCU v2, but we select as 1.0.
 Focus on inside of paranthesis ESP-12E is more important than this)

+Sketch in Adruino IDE -> Include Library -> Manage Libraries and select to install PubSubClient